ngoiz/pazy-aepw3-results/README.md

   * Goizueta, N., Wynn, A., Palacios, R., Drachinksy, A., and Raveh, D. E., “Flutter Predictions for Very Flexible Wing WindTunnel Test,” AIAA Scitech 2021 Forum, 2020.
   * Riso, C., and Cesnik, C. E. S., “UM/NAST Experimental Validation Using the Pazy Wing Aeroelastic Benchmark,” AIAA Scitech Forum, 2021.
-  * Drachinsky, A., and Raveh, D. E., “Nonlinear Aeroelastic Analysis of Highly Flexible Wings Using the Modal Rotation Method,”AIAA Scitech Forum, 2021.
+  * Drachinsky, A., and Raveh, D. E., “Nonlinear Aeroelastic Analysis of Highly Flexible Wings Using the Modal Rotation Method,” AIAA Scitech Forum, 2021.

 ## SHARPy and the Pazy wing model